lukablagoje/interspecies-machine-learning/README.md

 # Project overview
 1. Introduction and data cleaning
-2. Data Exploration and PCA
+2. Data exploration and PCA
 3. Assesing validity of classes with clustering
 4. Training classifiers on animal data
 5. Evaluating the performance of classifiers on human data